collindching/collinching.github.io/_pages/about.md

 I'm Collin, a data scientist from the Bay Area.
 I studied statistics at UCLA and am a Metis graduate.

-I'm currently a contract data scientist at Facebook, where I analyze advertising RoI through [marketing mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).
+Right now, I'm doing data science at Facebook in the marketing domain.
+I work on quantifying marketing performance through [marketing (or marketing) mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).

+In my spare time, I like to read, play ping pong, and go on walks.

 ## Writing

-Writing forces me to think more rigorously than I usually do.
-As I improve my technical skills and acquire domain knowledge, I plan to use writing to solidify my understanding and develop new thoughts.
+Writing forces me to rigorously assert and defend my thoughts.
+As I improve my technical skills and gain knowledge knowledge, I plan to write to solidify my understanding, develop opinions, and record ideas.

 ## Problem solving framework